debroglie27/SoftwareLab_Project/README.md

 # Autogenerate Report On ICC Men's Ranking

 This is a Software Lab (CS699) Project where we generate a report on ICC Men's Ranking and that too automatic.
-ICC - International Cricket Council.
+`ICC - International Cricket Council`

 ## Packages Used